ShuklaShubh89/mediawiki-deploy/README.md

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+Use these commands in sequence to run the app:

+1. install npm
+2. install pnpm ( npm install -g pnpm)
+3. install cdk cli (npm install -g cdk)
+4. pnpm build
+5. cdk deploy ( This assumes you have your aws cli configured )

 ## Useful commands